telerik/xaml-docs/visual-studio-extensions/for-wpf-vs-extensions-upgrading.md

 Notes:

-* The distribution selection screen lists all the UI for WPF versions that can be detected automatically.
+* The distribution selection screen lists all the Telerik UI for WPF versions that can be detected automatically.
 These are versions, installed by using the Windows Installer MSI package, versions, downloaded by the Upgrade Wizard and versions.
 Hotfixes, downloaded manually cannot be detected.

 * You can use the __GET LATEST__ button to access the Latest Version Acquirer and download the latest available version on our website.